elleecarron/boston-historical-neighborhood-bar-tour/README.md

 - [Shortcut open the interactive digital passport](https://elleecarron.github.io/boston-historical-neighborhood-bar-tour/)

-The map and digital passport with works in any broswser, but you'll want to stick to one device.
+The map and digital passport with works in any browser, but you'll want to stick to one device.
 Your stamps will save as a temporary local file on it.

 # Communication preferences #